Hi there! My name is Teo Samaržija. I am a computer engineer (I have a

 chance is around 1/500.
 Then the proponents of mainstream

-linguistics respond by saying: "Well, some pairs of consonants are more common than others, due
+linguistics respond by saying: "Well, some pairs of consonants are more common than

-account.".
+into account.".
 Then you can study information theory and attempt to

 measure the collision entropy of different parts of the grammar of